-3.1 Description of the LIC DSF

-A. Definition of Debt Sustainability and Theoretical Underpinnings
+2.3.1 The LIC DSF Definition of Debt Sustainability

-The LIC DSF is based on the borrower's approach and defines a sustainable level of debt if a country can meet its current and future external debt service obligations in full, without recourse to debt rescheduling or the accumulation of arrears and without compromising growth (IDA-IMF, 2001:4).
-It makes use of the debt indicator approach to derive the thresholds - point A in the Laffer curve - which guarantee that the country is not defaulting and debt is not constraining growth.8
+Before starting the discussion of the LIC DSF indicators it is important to present some general issues related to its definition of debt sustainability.
+The LIC DSF defines a sustainable level of debt if a country can meet its current and future external debt service obligations in full, without recourse to debt rescheduling or the accumulation of arrears and without compromising growth (IDA-IMF, 2001:4).
+It makes use of the debt indicator approach to derive the thresholds - point A in the Laffer curve - which guarantee that the country is not defaulting and debt is not constraining growth.